 We are a business technology practice with sophisticated intellectual property and cybersecurity experience.
 Our team advises companies from a range of industries on cloud services, data agreements, and technology transactions to meet their evolving business needs, gain competitive advantage, mitigate risk, comply with regulations, and achieve productive relationships with customers, vendors, and business partners.

 Our team is led by partner Alan Fishel, who is widely recognized as a leading technology lawyer.
-In recognition of his experience in technology and wireless and mobile technologies, Legal 500 US named Mr. Fishel one of the nation’s leading telecommunications lawyers in each of the past five years.
+In recognition of his experience in technology and wireless and mobile technologies, Legal 500 US has named Mr. Fishel one of the nation’s leading telecommunications lawyers.

 We advise technology sector companies on structuring co-development and similar agreements and on commercializing products and services, including entering into joint ventures without compromising control of their technology and IP.
 We combine our tech and IP experience to provide leading edge services and knowledge of best practices.
 We assist clients in averting adverse business outcomes that can arise in collaborative developments where multiple parties claim ownership of joint improvements.

 Our team routinely handles software licenses and development; hardware acquisition and modernization; domestic, offshore, and nearshore IT; business process and knowledge process outsourcing; data agreements; clouds services; Big Data; mobile and social media; and the integration of these technologies into existing computer systems and business operations.

 We have recognized strength in Health Care IT, Education IT, and in handling combined IT and IP transactions.
 Our team includes attorneys who were previously lawyers at intellectual property firms, have science and technical degrees, and worked at technology companies.
 We routinely advise clients where technology is directly integrated into new business models, such as FinTech, RetailTech, FashionTech, and AdvertisingTech and how they are distinguished from tech-only transactions.